Tax & Accounting Blog

 How to keep up with the regional complexities of e-invoicing and CTCs: Part 3

-Blog, Corporations, E-invoicing, Indirect Tax, ONESOURCE December 11, 2023
+Blog, Corporations, E-invoicing, Indirect Tax, ONESOURCE December 19, 2024

 In the first two installments of our blog series on e-invoicing and Continuous Transaction Controls (CTC), we discussed the basics of e-invoicing and how it affects tax teams and compliance efforts.
 In this article, the third and last of the series, we will explore some of the regional complexities and challenges that companies may encounter with e-invoicing and CTCs, as well as updates on regulatory changes and strategies for keeping up with the requirements that typically accompany these mandates.

 The purpose of this series is to help readers gain a better understanding of e-invoicing and CTC, and their impact on corporate tax teams.
-Our guest expert, Nazar Paradivskyy, VP of Regulatory Affairs at Pagero, will help explain what companies need to know to transition smoothly into this new era of digital invoicing.
+Our guest expert, Nazar Paradivskyy, VP of Regulatory Affairs at Pagero, part of Thomson Reuters, will help explain what companies need to know to transition smoothly into this new era of digital invoicing.
 Pagero helps companies manage all aspects of their e-invoicing compliance responsibilities, and Nazar Paradivskyy heads the company’s global regulatory department.

 Challenges of e-invoicing compliance